 - NMT SPE Annual Fundraiser!
 See any SPE student member to enter to win a 64GB Surface Tablet.
 Need not be present to win.
 If paying by credit card, please contact Karen Balch.
 Credit card payments being accepted via PayPal.
 Online Raffle Ticket

-- Student Resumes Online.
+- Online Resume Portal.
 Student resumes are posted on a secure site for viewing.
 If any company would like access, please contact Karen to receive personal login information.

 - April 18.
 New Mexico Tech Closed.
 No classes.
 Offices closed.

 - April 25-26.
 Dr. Chen Classic.
 Petroleum Engineering Senior Design Presentations.
 Langdon B. Taylor Banquet.
-RSVP by Friday, April 4 for all events.
+Alumni RSVP by April 14 for all events.
 Contact Karen Balch.

 - May 3.
 Finals Begin